Department of Chemistry

 Mission Statement

-The mission of the Department of Chemistry is to expand the frontiers of the chemical sciences by promoting discovery and collaboration through research; to inspire and educate the next generation to be excellent, responsible and ethical chemists; and to maintain a respectful, diverse and collegial environment for the sharing of ideas among our students, colleagues, and the greater community.
+The mission of the Department of Chemistry is to expand the frontiers of the chemical sciences by promoting discovery and collaboration through research; to inspire and educate the next generation to be excellent, responsible, and ethical chemists; and to maintain a respectful, inclusive, and collegial environment for the sharing of ideas among our students, colleagues, and the greater community.

 General Information

-The faculty, students and staff of the Department of Chemistry study how reactions occur, make new materials to enhance current technologies, develop compounds that fight disease, create cleaner and more efficient processes for industry, and make many other fundamental discoveries that benefit society.
-Our research covers all of the major areas, including: Analytical, Biological, Inorganic, Organic, Medicinal and Physical Chemistry.
-The goal of the program is to produce independent and creative scientists who have discipline-specific knowledge, technical and analytical training, and strong critical thinking and communication skills, such that they are prepared to succeed in the multitude of careers available to graduates in the chemical sciences.
+The faculty, students, and staff of the Department of Chemistry study how reactions occur, make new materials to enhance current technologies, develop compounds that fight disease, create cleaner and more efficient processes for industry, and make many other fundamental discoveries that benefit society.
+Our research covers all the major areas of chemistry, including: Analytical, Biological, Inorganic, Organic, Medicinal, and Physical Chemistry.
+The goal of the program is to produce independent and creative scientists who have discipline-specific knowledge, technical and analytical training, and strong critical thinking and communication skills such that they are prepared to succeed in the multitude of careers available to graduates in the chemical sciences.
 Our award-winning faculty and state-of-the-art laboratory facilities provide students with opportunities for personal mentorship during individualized undergraduate research projects.

 • Identify chemically reactive structures and make predictions regarding their chemical or physical properties and transformations.